doghousedean/cube-media-server/README.md

 ### 4. Once finished you should have the following containers running and ready for use

+    Plex, on port 32400, your streaming friend
-    Portainer, on port 9000, cool container manager CouchPotato, on port 5050, find some movies to download Deluge, on port 8112, the best web based torrenter I can find
+    Sonarr, on port 8989, find some TV to download Jackett, on port 9117, a proxy between sonarr and torrent sites for search functions (Better than RSS) Portainer, on port 9000, cool container manager CouchPotato, on port 5050, find some movies to download Deluge, on port 8112, the best web based torrenter I can find